 - Secure the lid, hit Keep Warm/Cancel and then hit Manual or Pressure Cook at high pressure for 0 (yes, zero) minutes.
+(NOTE: If your Instant Pot will only allow a minimum of 1 minute, that’s fine too).
 Quick release when done.
 The noodles should be cooked perfectly and there should still be some liquid in the pot.

 - Stir up the noodles and then add in all the packets of the dry flakes and soup bases from both the Chapagetti and Neoguri (see the yellow “Jeffrey Sez” section on this regarding reducing some of the salt intensity).
 Give everything a good stir until the noodles have become a rich, brown color and look completely irresistible.